Japanese Encephalitis Vaccine (Ixiaro) in Canada — Cost, Schedule & Who Needs It

-Japanese encephalitis is a mosquito-borne viral illness that can cause serious brain inflammation.
-Vaccination is recommended for travellers spending extended time in rural areas of Asia.
+Japanese encephalitis is a rare but serious mosquito-borne viral brain infection that can cause permanent neurological damage or death.
+The Ixiaro vaccine is recommended for travellers spending extended time in rural rice-farming regions of Asia during mosquito breeding season.
+Not needed for standard city or beach resort travel.

 What it protects against